 Anonymization can open the doors for combined analytics

-In today’s privacy-centric world that is dominated by increasingly strict regulations and rising consumer concern and tech-savviness, there is only way to lawfully conduct the aforementioned combined analytics.
+In today’s privacy-centric world that is dominated by increasingly strict regulations and rising consumer concern and tech-savviness, there is only one way to lawfully conduct the aforementioned combined analytics.
 That is to first anonymize both datasets separately so that the combined analysis can be performed while ensuring no re-identification of individuals can occur via commingling.

 Achieving the very high threshold for true anonymization, set by the GDPR, can “switch off” privacy regulations.
 When this happens, the data involved is not considered to be personal data any longer.
 This means that issues surrounding consent, data minimization and data retention, which apply to the collection and use of personal data under the GDPR, will then no longer apply.
 In addition to this, the truly anonymized data can also be held for as long as it is required, and it can be used for all types of analytic use cases.